Integrate PPM tasks with Rally projects

 Confirm the user configuration and click Submit.

-The one-one mapping relationship is established, with the mapping information displayed right away.
+The one-to-one mapping is established, and the mapping information is displayed under the PPM task.

-The linked task has the Rally logo in the front of its name, indicating it is linked to a Rally project.
+The Rally logo is added in front of the PPM task, indicating that it is linked to a Rally project.

 After a Rally project is linked to a PPM task,